The Silex Manifesto

 We believe the web belongs to everyone.
 Not to platforms.
 Not to investors.
 Not to those who can afford it.

-They promise freedom from code, but deliver dependence on platforms.
-Your site lives on their servers.
+Platform dependence.
+They promise freedom from code, but your site lives on their servers.
 Your data feeds their growth.
+When they raise prices or shut down — you lose everything.

+Learning means captivity.
+Proprietary platforms teach you their system, not the web.
 Your skills don't transfer.
-When they raise prices, pivot, or shut down, you lose everything.

-Learning web development means paying to be captive.
-Your options are proprietary platforms that teach you their system, not the web.

 These are not features.
 They are rights.